How to Expunge a Criminal Record in DC | Ervin Kibria Law

 Expungement and Sealing of Criminal Records in the District of Columbia

 Although people normally think of the term “expungement” to describe the process, “sealing” provides a more accurate description of what actually happens in D.C.
 It is not that the record is obliterated, erased, or wiped out, as suggested by the term “expungement.”
-Instead, it is that the record is hidden from public view.
+Instead, the record is hidden from the public view.
 In both cases, expungement or sealing, the government still keeps a record of the arrest/conviction on file.

 Obtaining A Copy of Your Criminal Record/History